- We advise you to exercise normal safety precautions.

 Male Australian/Cypriot dual nationals or Australians deemed to be Cypriot nationals under Republic of Cyprus laws aged 15-50 years may have a military service obligation if they stay in Cyprus longer than three months.
 Those aged 16-26 years are required to have an exit permit obtained through the High Commission of the Republic of Cyprus in Australia or from the Republic of Cyprus Ministry of Defence.
 Female Australian/Cypriot dual nationals aged 18-50 years may have civil defence obligations if they become permanent residents of the Republic of Cyprus.
 For further information on military service obligations see the Republic of Cyprus Ministry of Foreign Affairs website.

-Male Australian/Cypriots of Turkish Cypriot background over 18 years of age who stay longer than three months in northern Cyprus may incur a military service obligation or be subject to review by a military doctor.
+Male Australian/Cypriots of Turkish Cypriot background over 18 years of age who stay longer than three months in northern Cyprus may incur a military service obligation.
 Australians who fall into this category are advised to check with the relevant authorities before travel to Cyprus.

 Dual nationals who have not completed their military service obligations and are intending to stay longer than three months are advised to obtain a copy of their movements into and out of Australia (Request for International Movement Records) from the Department of Immigration and Citizenship.
 In some circumstances, periods of military service can be reduced by providing evidence of long-term residency in Australia.